moonzn/university-kotlin-project/README.md

 ```

-It is great being to instantiate a bunch of JSON variables, but how do we couple them together into an actual JSON hierarchy?
+It is great being able to instantiate a bunch of JSON variables, but how do we couple them together into an actual JSON hierarchy?
 We can do that through... ```JSONObject```s and ```JSONArray```s!
 Let's take a look.